divergencymcr/divergencymcr.github.io/current/artist/islam/index.md

 "I've never told my dad that I love him and it would be contrived if I ever did.
 We're not a very lovey-dovey family.
 But I guess this performance is something of a love letter, maybe?"

-Peader Kirk — Mentor (Works Ahead)
+Peader Kirk — Works Ahead Mentor
+A Works Ahead 2016 hÅb + Contact commission.
 Developed as a Divergency micro-commission with support from hÅb + STUN (Sustained Theatre Up North).
-A Works Ahead 2016 hÅb + Contact commission.

 >*…such an engaging performer / host, and a striking story to tell.*<br>Brian Logan, Director, Camden People's Theatre
 >*I was deeply moved by Daughters of the Curry Revolution, an important work that takes courage to make and share.*<br>Ria Hartley, Artist